Eld's deer

-Eld's deer (Rucervus eldii or Panolia eldii), also known as the thamin or brow-antlered deer, is an endangered species of deer endemic to South Asia and Southeast Asia.
+Eld's deer (Rucervus eldii or Panolia eldii), also known as the thamin or brow-antlered deer, is an Endangered species of deer endemic to South and Southeast Asia.
+It inhabits wetlands and marshlands.
+It is active during the day and mates from October to the end of December.
+Three subspecies are recognised.
+All three are threatened by hunting and deforestation.

 Taxonomy

 The species was first described by John McClelland in 1840 based on specimens obtained in Manipur, India.
 It was described more detailed by Percy Eld in 1841; it was suggested to call the deer Cervus Eldii.
 McClelland coined the scientific name Cervus (Rusa) frontals in 1843.

 In 1850, John Edward Gray proposed the name Panolia eldii for the deer.
 It has recently been proposed that it should be moved back to the genus Panolia on the basis of recent genetic findings that place it closer to Pere David's deer than to other members of the genus Rucervus.

 The three subspecies of the Eld's deer are: